Twisted crossed products of Banach algebras: Packer-Raeburn trick: -analogue

 Let $p \in (1, \infty)$.
 We are now ready for our final application: a $p$ version of the Packer-Raeburn untwisting trick \cite[Theorem 3.4]{PacRae89}.
 In what follows, fix a twisted dynamical system $(G, A, \alpha, \sigma)$ where

-\begin{itemize} \item $G$ is a second countable locally compact group, \item $A$ a nondegenerate separably representable $L^p$-operator algebra with a cai. \end{itemize} For notational convenience (see Notation \ref{notaRep}) we think of $A$ as a norm closed subalgebra of $\Li(L^p(\mu))$ with $L^p(\mu)$ separable.
-We also fix the following notation
+\begin{itemize} \item $G$ is a second countable locally compact group, \item $A$ a nondegenerate separably representable $L^p$-operator algebra with a cai. \end{itemize} For notational convenience (see Notation \ref{notaRep}) we think of $A$ as a norm-closed subalgebra of $\Li(L^p(\mu))$ with $L^p(\mu)$ separable.
+We also fix the following notation for compact operators acting on $L^p(G)$:

 It is well known that $\KG$ is an $L^p$-operator algebra acting nondegenerately on $L^p(G)$ and that it has a cai.
-Thus, $ \KG \otimes_p A $ is naturally a nondegenerate $L^p$-operator algebra acting on $L^p(\nu_G \times \mu)$ and has a cai which is obtained by tensoring the respective cai's.
-For each $x \in G$, we define
+Recall also from Definition \ref{def_stabilization} that the left $p$-stabilization of $A$ in this case is